 Arguably the best pure point guard in the league today, Chris Paul is a nine-time All-Star and is the 2013 All-Star Game MVP.
 He has won two Olympic gold medals and has been selected to nine NBA All-Defensive teams and eight All-NBA teams.

 As one of the most recognizable athletes of the brand, Chris Paul’s Jordan brand shoes list goes on.
-His signature CP3 line features the most innovative technologies and is already on its tenth version.
+His signature CP3 line features the most innovative technologies and is one of the few signature lines that have surpassed ten iterations.

 A perennial All-Star, Carmelo Anthony was selected to six All-NBA teams since being picked third overall by the Denver Nuggets in the 2003 NBA Draft.
 Prior to joining the league, Melo was named the NCAA’s Most Outstanding Player by leading the Syracuse Orangemen to their only Championship.
 He has made ten All-Star appearances and was the NBA Scoring Champion during the 2012-2013 season.